Skydance Media: Formation

+Expansion

-On May 1, 2013, Skydance launched Skydance Television hiring Marcy Ross as division president.
-In 2014, Jesse Sisgold joined Skydance as President of Business Affairs & Strategic Planning and later that year was upped to Chief Operating Officer.
-Again he was promoted in 2017 to President & COO.
-In March 2014, Don Granger joined the company as the EVP of Feature Productions, a newly created position; he reports to Dana Goldberg who is the company's chief creative officer.
+On May 1, 2013, Skydance launched Skydance Television, hiring Marcy Ross as division president.
+In 2014, Jesse Sisgold joined Skydance, titled President of Business Affairs & Strategic Planning; later that year he was promoted to chief operating officer (COO).
+In 2017, he was promoted to president, while continuing as COO.
+In March 2014, Don Granger joined the company as executive vice president of Feature Productions, a newly created position, reporting to Goldberg.
 In March 2015, Anne Globe joined the company as chief marketing officer.

-Later in the same year, Skydance raised $700 million in new financing.
-The refinancing included $200 million in equity from a group of investors, and a $500 million line of credit from J.P.
+Later in 2015, Skydance raised $700 million in new financing, consisting of $200 million in equity from a group of investors and a $500 million line of credit from J.P.
 Morgan Chase.
 Skydance renewed its slate deal with Paramount in the summer of 2013 for four more years.

-On May 3, 2016, Skydance launched the Skydance Interactive division last year following the acquisition of The Workshop Entertainment and announced in January 2017 for a new VR story-driven game titled Archangel.
+On May 3, 2016, Skydance launched the Skydance Interactive division following the acquisition of The Workshop Entertainment and announced in January 2017 for a new story-driven virtual reality game titled Archangel.
 Skydance also created a production label named Uncharted in December 2016 to house content which falls outside of the action, sci-fi, or fantasy genres.
+It was also in 2016 that Skydance Productions re-branded to "Skydance Media".

 On March 16, 2017, Skydance launched the Skydance Animation division by forming a multi-year partnership with Madrid-based Ilion Animation Studios.
 In August 2017, Skydance and Paramount renewed their slate deal for another four years to 2021, with the addition of Skydance's animated films for distribution.

 On January 25, 2018, Tencent bought a 5% to 10% minority stake.
 Jun Oh was hired by Skydance Media as head of theatrical, interactive and legal affairs in October 2018.
 In February 2020, RedBird Capital Partners and CJ ENM invested in the company.

-On October 20, 2021, Skydance tapped veteran producer Jon Weinbach to lead a new sports division called Skydance Sports, a new unit will develop scripted and unscripted sports-related content.
-In January 2022, Skydance formed a multi-year feature film deal with Apple TV+, ending its deal with Paramount.
-However, Skydance continued working with Paramount on franchises including Mission: Impossible, Star Trek, Top Gun, Terminator, Jack Ryan, and Transformers.
-On October 13, 2022, Skydance completed a $400 million strategic investment round which was led by KKR, a first-time investor, and joined by the Ellison family who are majority shareholders.
+In April 2020, Skydance Media named veteran entertainment executive Stephanie Kyoko McKinnon to the newly created post of general counsel.
+On October 20, 2021, Skydance announced Skydance Sports, a new division led by Jon Weinbach that would produce sports-themed content.